trueheart78/sftp-job-uploader/README.md

 - Uploads a file that hasn't been changed in 5 minutes
 - Uploads a custom XML file once the watched file is complete
 - Stores data regarding upload history in a database
+- Watches MP3 files only (will likely change)

+Broken down into 3 stages:

+1 Listen for files that meet requirements
+2 Log file details into database (including job number), connect and transfer file over SFTP, generate custom XML, upload custom XML, log in database
+3 whatever stage 3 is